bcit-ltc/infrastructure-documentation/docs/services-systems.md

 > * VPN required
 > * Login with your BCIT credentials

-Rancher is an easy-to-use UI for Kubernetes; it helps us manage the workloads and services on our clusters.
+We use Kubernetes to deliver our apps and services and Rancher is an easy-to-use UI for Kubernetes.
+Rancher helps us manage the workloads and services on our clusters.

-We use Kubernetes to deliver our apps and services.
 See the [Kubernetes section](kubernetes/index.md) for more info.

 ## Legacy Web Servers